 The efficacy of this treatment has been proven to the satisfaction of the FDA and has its stamp of approval.
-It is an approved treatment by AARP, Medi-Cal, and Medicare - none of whom accept experimental treatment of any kind in their coverage.
+It is an approved treatment by traditional Medicare who does not cover anything experimental.
 There are more peer reviewed medical articles on proton therapy for prostate cancer in the last decade than any other form of prostate cancer treatment.
 The criticism that there are no prospective, randomized clinical trials comparing proton therapy to other alternatives ignores the issue that is also true for the other forms of treatment as well.

 Intended as an alternative to surgery and other forms of radiation, proton beam therapy is target-specific, delivers more radiation to the tumor, does minimal damage normal tissue and has minimal side effects.
-Loma Linda University Medical Center the first hospital-based proton therapy center has treated more than 11,000 prostate cancer patients since 1990.
-LLUMC obtained initial FDA approval of the proton technology in 1988, and the FDA approved an upgraded version in 2000.
+Loma Linda University Cancer Center, the first hospital-based proton therapy center, has treated more than 11,000 prostate cancer patients since 1990.
+LLUCC obtained initial FDA approval of the proton technology in 1988, and the FDA approved an upgraded version in 2000.
 Worldwide, more than 60,000 patients have been treated with proton therapy for cancer and many other diseases.